MaxHalford/tartine/README.md

 The sheet we have displays the data correctly and the cells are linked with each other.
 Yipee.
 However, it's a bit ugly, and it would be nice to also format the cells programmatically.
 Indeed, readability would be improved by adding some colors and formatting the percentages.

-First of all there is a `postprocess` parameter that allows to do any kind of transformation to each cell once it has been created.
+There is a `postprocess` parameter that allows to do any kind of transformation to each cell once it has been created.
 This can be used to pass a `stylize` function which applies the adequate modifications.

-Secondly you can do whatever you want to the returned cells.
-Here we will check the row number of all the cells and shade them accordingly.
-We'll also bolden the font of the cells in first row.

 ```py
 GRAY = (245 / 255, 245 / 255, 250 / 255, 1)